-Vortex Systems makes and sells globally its patented mixing, blending and separating equipment that combines bulk materials and fluids.
+Vortex Ventures makes and sells patented mixing, blending and separating equipment that combines bulk materials and fluids.
 Vortex primarily provides systems that mix oil and gas drilling fluids.
 In 2008, a new management team of former executives from Cameron International (NYSE: CAM) and GEC acquired Vortex, originally founded in 1993.
-Vortex was sold to Alfa Laval Group (Stockholm: ALFA) in 2012.
+Vortex was sold for cash to Alfa Laval Group (Stockholm: ALFA) in 2012.

 BassDrill operates tender assist, offshore drilling vessels.
-After an investment by GEC, BassDrill built a new drilling vessel in Dubai, U.A.E. and operated it offshore West Africa.
-GEC sold its interests to other BassDrill investors in 2011.
+After an investment by GEC in 2008, BassDrill built a new drilling vessel in Dubai, U.A.E. and operated it offshore West Africa.
+GEC sold its interest to other BassDrill investors for cash in 2011.

 ODS-Petrodata, with primary offices in Oslo and Houston, provides market intelligence, data and analytical tools about the global offshore energy industry.
 The GEC team formed the company in 2002 and acquired related businesses to provide database management and information services about offshore drilling rigs, seismic and support vessels, and field development operations.
-The company was sold to IHS, Inc. (NYSE: IHS) in 2011.
+The company was sold in 2011 to IHS Markit Ltd. (US: INFO).

-Floatel International is a Swedish company that manages offshore accommodation vessels, or floatels, primarily supporting oil and gas production personnel and operations in deepwater regions globally.
+Floatel International is a Swedish company that manages offshore accommodation vessels, or floatels, primarily supporting oil and gas production operations and personnel in deepwater regions globally.
 Floatel was formed by its management and the GEC team in 2006.
 After an IPO in Norway, Floatel later was taken private by another investor group in 2011.

 Seajacks International, a company based in England, operates offshore, self-elevating liftboats that provide oil and gas production, maintenance and wind farm installation services in the North Sea.
 Its management and the GEC team formed the company in 2006.
 After an IPO in Norway, Seajacks later was taken private by another investor group in 2010.

 Scorpion Offshore was based in Houston and globally operated seven state-of-the-art, offshore drilling rigs.
 Its management and the GEC team formed the company in 2005.
 After completing an IPO in Norway, the GEC team realized its interests through the sale of public shares in 2008.
-Scorpion was sold to SeaDrill (NYSE: SDRL) in 2010.
+Scorpion later was sold to SeaDrill Ltd. (US: SDRL) in 2010.

-Hercules Offshore (Nasdaq: HERO) is based in Houston and operates globally 40 offshore drilling rigs and 25 liftboats.
-It provides services to oil and gas producers during the drilling, production and decommissioning of wells in key shallow water markets globally.
+Hercules Offshore (formerly US: HERO) was based in Houston and operated globally 40 offshore drilling rigs and 25 liftboats.
+It provided services to oil and gas producers during the drilling, production and decommissioning of wells in key shallow-water markets globally.
 The GEC team were founding private investors in Hercules and realized their interests through the sales of public shares after the U.S. IPO of the company in 2005.

-Hercules Drilling was formed by its management and the GEC team in 2001 to acquire and operate offshore drilling rigs in the Gulf of Mexico.
-The company in 2005 was sold to Hercules Offshore (Nasdaq: HERO), consistent with its strategy to consolidate offshore drilling and production services vessels.
+Hercules Drilling, a Houston company, was formed by its management and the GEC team in 2001 to acquire and operate offshore drilling rigs in the Gulf of Mexico.
+The company in 2005 was sold to Hercules Offshore, consistent with its strategy to consolidate offshore drilling and production services vessels.